12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 -

-The 24 consecutive months is calculated by counting backwards from the date of the special needs determination request to the date of the child’s most recent removal/departure from the legal/biological parent(s) care.
-If the number of consecutive months that the child was not in the care of the legal/biological parent(s) meets or exceeds 24 months and can be verified, the criterion is met.
-The criterion can be met even if the child spent time in different custody or placement types during that time (noncustodial relative/individual, custodial relative/individual, DHS custody, etc.) as long as the child did not return to the legal/biological parent(s) care during the consecutive (24-month period. -
+The six consecutive months is calculated by counting backwards from the date of the special needs determination request to the date of the child’s most recent removal/departure from the legal/biological parent(s) care.
+If the number of consecutive months that the child was not in the care of the legal/biological parent(s) meets or exceeds six months and can be verified, the criterion is met.
+The criterion can be met even if the child spent time in different custody or placement types during that time (noncustodial relative/individual, custodial relative/individual, DHS custody, etc.) as long as the child did not return to the legal/biological parent(s) care during the consecutive six-month period.
+The six consecutive months criterion only applies prior to the placement of the child on adoptive status.
+Children in DFCS permanent custody attain adoptive status with the signing of the Adoptive Placement Agreement.
+Children transferred from DFCS custody to the custody of a relative or other individual for the purpose of adoption by Juvenile Court Order attain adoptive status upon the effective date of such transfer of custody. -

 The child has a physical, mental or emotional disability, as validated by a licensed physician or psychologist.